 Some Key Considerations Pertaining To The Collection of Sales Tax on Amazon Seller Central

 A tax nexus is activated when a business establishes a physical outlet in any state.
 This is a key consideration essential for the set up of the sales tax collection program on Amazon, as well as for an eCommerce site looking to establish a physical location in any state.

 The tax nexus related to an individual Amazon seller's business takes into account details such as the location of the FDA warehouse, as well as affiliates of the business domiciled in that state.
 Nonetheless, the services of a tax attorney cannot be recommended highly enough for the enrollment in the sales tax processing program on Amazon seller central.

 Tax nexus issues are one of the most daunting challenges that Amazon sellers constantly face.
-Every now and then, an Amazon seller runs a risk of violating a tax nexus.
+Every now and then, an Amazon seller runs the risk of violating a tax nexus.

-Since there's yet to be a national tax policy that caters specifically for Amazon FBA, only a few states apply a stringent enforcement of the relevant regulations that could penalize these frequent tax nexus violations.
+Since there's yet to be a national tax policy that caters specifically to Amazon FBA, only a few states apply stringent enforcement of the relevant regulations that could penalize these frequent tax nexus violations.

 Whether you're running your Amazon business from a physical location in the US or not, you still need to treat tax nexus as a potential risk, as you can stir the pot if you rake in a certain volume of sales in any US city.

 Please Note: Amazon charges 2.9% of the gathered sales tax as service fees.